Scar Camouflage FAQ

 How long is each appointment?

-Usually 1–3 hours depending on the scar size and complexity.
+Appointments are usually 1–3 hours depending on the scar size and complexity.

 Can scar camouflage match my exact skin tone?